 The most complicated part of the driver is understanding how the stress and strain functions are applied in different testing modes.
 The driver mimics laboratory core tests, with loading controlled in the axial and radial directions.
-These conditions may be either strain-controlled or stress-controlled.
+These conditions may be either strain-controlled or stress-controlled, with the user providing time-dependent functions to describe the loading.
 The following table describes the available test modes in detail: